alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/rendering-graphics/rendering-graphics.md

 ## Drawing Context Features

-Out [Drawing Sample](https://github.com/alternetsoft/alternet-ui-examples/tree/main/DrawingSample) illustrates the features AlterNET UI provides for rendering graphics.
+Our [Drawing Sample](https://github.com/alternetsoft/alternet-ui-examples/tree/main/DrawingSample) illustrates the features AlterNET UI provides for rendering graphics.
-Below is a list of the features <xref:Alternet.Drawing.DrawingContext> provides grouped by category.
+Below is a list of the features that <xref:Alternet.Drawing.DrawingContext> provides, grouped by category.
 The screenshots are taken from the [Drawing Sample](https://github.com/alternetsoft/alternet-ui-examples/tree/main/DrawingSample).

 ### Geometric Shapes